-The world in which we are living is hardened as well.
+The world we live in is hardened as well.
 The unrighteousness and tolerance of sin are ever-increasing.
-"Free thinking" is in fashion now, and things that not even a long time ago were considered taboo now are seen as something almost normal.
+"Free thinking" is in fashion now, and things that not even a long time ago were considered taboo are now seen as something almost normal.
 This is one of the reasons for which the Lord will return, but what else?
 For what other reason can He make His return and finish everything?
 It will be when the hardness of people's hearts is so great that they will no longer be able to receive the gospel.
-It will be a time when the gospel isn't any longer preached and doesn't find any more good ground.
+It will be a time when the gospel will no longer be preached and will find no more good ground.
 Let us meditate on something.
 If the world still exists today, if the birds are still singing, and we can laugh and live today, it is because the gospel has been proclaimed.
 This is the reason God is patient.
 It is because He still wants and waits for people to be saved.